brendanoct/nyc-house-prices/README.md

 # Files

-images: Contains images to include in README.md.
+Predicting-House-Sale-Prices-in-NYC_files/figure-gfm/: Contains images to include in README.md.

 NYC Property Data 2021 Cleaned.csv: Cleaned data set that was used throughout analysis